tom-seddon/6502-tests/README.md

 # running the tests

+1. Look in `releases` folder
+2. Use ssd file with newest date (Note if downloading from the GitHub
+   site: don't do right click/Save as.
+Click the file, producing a mostly useless file info page, and use the Download button)
-Look in `releases` folder, download ssd file with newest date, run on BBC or emulator with Shift+Break.
+3. Run on BBC or emulator with Shift+Break

 There's two versions of the tests: one for the NMOS 6502 (BBC B; BBC B+; Electron), and one for the CMOS 65c02 (BBC Master series;